 For reference, I have combination skin and throughout the years my cystic acne has mainly affected my forehead and cheeks.

-Disclaimer: This post contains affiliate links, which means that if you click on one of the product links, I’ll receive a small commission.
+Disclaimer: This post contains affiliate links.
 Thank you for supporting my site and read more about my disclosure policies here.

 Simplifying Your Skincare Regimen

 If you’re obsessed with skincare, I understand why you could potentially have mounds of products in your bathroom.
 You rotate products throughout the week, each with their own purpose.
 I found that eliminating any unnecessary steps in my skincare routine dramatically changed my skin.
 I went from using a ton of different cleansers, masks, spot treatments, etc to a very simplified routine (at least in my eyes).
 Therefore, I highly recommend you do the same.
 Your skin deserves a break, honestly.

 Also, I want to make it super clear that you don’t need to spend an arm and a leg for clear skin.
 Sure, if something works for you then by all means continue with it.
 But I’ve found a lot of drugstore/affordable products work super well for me.
 Spending less money on skincare means spending more money on…food, clothes, alcohol, therapy, etc. Ya know?

 See below for what my routine consists of now that I’ve simplified my regimen.